AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Adaptive_Moving_Average_(AMA).md

 ## Indicator parameters

-AMA indicator needs five parameters: mapping with value field in it (required), three periods: period, fast period and slow period; and a type of series to be displayed as.
+AMA indicator needs five parameters: mapping with the `"value"` field in it (required), three periods: period, fast period and slow period; and a type of series to be displayed as.

 ```
 var ama = plot.ama(mapping, 10, 5, 20, "column");